jeaend/Song_Recommender/README.md

 | 7       | - High danceability and energy. - Very high speechiness. - Low acousticness and instrumentalness. - Very low liveness. - Moderate tempo.                            |
 | 8       | - High danceability, energy, and tempo. - Moderate speechiness and acousticness. - Low instrumentalness and liveness. - High valence.                                 |
 | 9       | - High danceability, energy, and valence. - Moderate speechiness. - Low instrumentalness, liveness, and tempo.                                                     |

+## Recommended Work
+- add columns names to the pickled model to avoid warnings
+- Improve error handling and general user input handling
+- Implement a more user-friendly environment using Streamlit